Blockchain Privacy Mechanisms

 A recent submission to Monero's Vulnerability Response Process has also indicated that even with the most recent fixes, there may be still issues with the current decoy selection algorithm though this has yet to be widely verified and is still an issue of active research.

 In short, the strength of the decoy selection algorithm has been a constant weakness in RingCT type of systems and fixing it conclusively has proven challenging though it can be partially mitigated with large increases in ring size.

 Another issue with decoy based systems are 'flooding' attacks where an attacker can flood the network with their own transactions to remove mixins from transaction inputs.
-This was documented in the paper FloodXMR which shows that a relatively cheap attack can be mounted by flooding transactions to remove mixins from transaction inputs.
+This was documented in the paper FloodXMR which shows that an attack can be mounted by flooding transactions to remove mixins from transaction inputs.
 There is however ongoing debate as to the cost and efficiency of such techniques as the authors of that paper made several wrong assumptions on fees.

 Another criticism of RingCT is that if there’s a weakness in its ring signature implementation or a reasonably powerful quantum computer becomes feasible, the entire blockchain history is deanonymized and retroactively exposed.
 This cannot be fixed after the fact.
 In fact, a flawed implementation in a CryptoNote currency called ShadowCash allowed for its blockchain to be deanonymized in its entirety.
 However, a practical quantum computer is still quite some time off, and it boils down to whether several-year-old transactions data are still valuable.
 For this data to be useful, it will most likely need to be combined with external data.

 In RingCT, someone who breaks the discrete logarithm that underpins RingCT can forge coins without anyone knowing it.
 That being said, for now this is only a theoretical possibility as the discrete logarithm problem is widely used in cryptography and it is expected that discrete logarithms will remain viable until the age of quantum computing.